-- A trustworthy process: Regardless of the site users are accessing, social sign-on provides a recognisable, uniform method of logging in.
+- A trustworthy process: Regardless of the site users are accessing, social sign-on provides a recognizable, uniform method of logging in.
 Users may feel more at ease sharing their data with new and unknown sites and apps via social networking platforms they already trust.

-Organisations that implement social authentication also benefit in various ways:
+Organizations that implement social authentication also benefit in various ways:

 - Increased verification: Social login provides an additional layer of verification to confirm that access attempts are from real and trustworthy users.
 This type of authentication also requires verification from the chosen social platform, incorporating yet another line of defense against spam or otherwise harmful logins.